-Aparna Murali Gupta is a global influencer and an entrepreneur from Dubai and is working with the aim to change lives and bring a positive change.
+Aparna Murali Gupta is a global influencer and an entrepreneur from Dubai and is working with the aim to change lives and bring positive change.
 Having spent her life in Gulf countries she was brought up in a multi-cultural atmosphere which enabled her to embrace all cultures and religions with an open heart.
-She is the kind of a businesswoman, that women aspire to be.
-In her interview with Storiyaan, Aparna talks about the difficulties she faced in her journey, her love for travel, fashion and her driving force to become an entrepreneur.
+She is the kind of businesswoman, that women aspire to be.
+In her interview with Storiyaan, Aparna talks about the difficulties she faced in her journey, her love for travel, fashion, and her driving force to become an entrepreneur.
 Have a look at this interview to know more.

 Questions and answers